vmware/go-vcloud-director/CONTRIBUTING.md

 - accept it
 - send back comments about things you need to fix
-- or, or close the request without merging if we don't think it's a good addition.
+- or close the request without merging if we don't think it's a good addition.

 ### Updating Pull Requests with New Changes